rnovino/VanillaBootstrap/README.md

 Compatibility
 -------------

-VanillaBootstrap is compatible with all Vanilla plugins but as these are written for the default Vanilla theme, many of them requires an extra layer of LESS to match the Bootstrap-look.
+VanillaBootstrap is compatible with all* Vanilla plugins but as these are written for the default Vanilla theme, many of them requires an extra layer of LESS to match the Bootstrap-look.
 Some will also require a few changes to their core if you want them to be completely integrated with VanillaBootstrap.

 The following is a list of the plugins I've added extra styles for as well as instructions on how to integrate them with VanillaBootstrap.
 By default, these extra stylesheets are _not_ called so you'll have to do this yourself by un-commenting the corresponding lines in `main.less`.
-Some of the stylesheets are rather heavy, which is why I've disabled them by default.

 #### Tagging